 Results of the Clinical Study

-- Fenugreek seed extract (Furocyst) caused significant reduction in ovary volume.
+- Fenugreek seed extract (Furocyst) caused a significant reduction in ovary volume.

-- 46% of the study population showed reduction in the cyst size.
+- 46% of the study population showed a reduction in the cyst size.

 - 36% of the study population showed complete dissolution of the cysts.